-Months ment, Review, and Assessment of Pro- Coming Year Activities August/ September/ October Assessment Cycle: Deans and program leaders with support of the Office of Institutional Research: Program Plans due before September 30 Update Program Plans in college program plan software.
-Solving Control of the Control of th 1.
-Review the status of Current Year plans on program improvement; Begin extraction of requests from Program Plans for prioritization of resources in Standing Committees.
-2. Review program data provided by Office of IE to prepare for updated Program Plan document; Distribute these extracts to relevant Standing Committees for use in prioritizing faculty hiring, classified staff hiring, technology equipment, and facilities projects.
-3. Document the analysis of program data, including Student Learning Outcomes assessment data, equity data, and other relevant program data that support resource requests and program plans.
-October/ Ongoing program data analysis and Prioritization for full-time faculty is completed January documentation, including (but not an exhaustive list): by the Join Council (Academic Senate Council and Deans Council). • SLOs (IO, GELO, SSO, PLO, CLO) Prioritization for new classified staff is completed by the Fiscal Planning Committee.
-Success and equity data D DI E 1 (' (' 111 Labor Market data (CTE programs) Program Plan Evaluation meetings are held, with each program being evaluated at least once during a three-year cycle.
-The appropriate Vice Presidents, joined by the Academic Senate Institutional-level data President, area Dean or Manager, and faculty or staff, conducts a Program Evaluation and a • Other budget request review.
-Elements of the evaluation include: 1.
-Provide feedback on the Program Plan
+Months Current Year Activities Coming Year Activities August/ September/ October Assessment Cycle: Deans and program leaders with support of the Office of Institutional Research: Review the status of Current Year plans on program improvement Review program data provided by Office of IE to prepare for updated Program Plan document; Document the analysis of program data, including Student Learning Outcome assessment results, retention and success data, equity data, and other relevant program data that support resource requests and program plans.
+Program Plans due before September 30.
+Update Program Plans in college program plan software.
+Begin extraction of requests from Program Plans for prioritization of resources in Standing Committees.
+Distribute these extracts to relevant Standing Committees for use in prioritizing faculty hiring, classified staff hiring, technology equipment, and facilities projects.
+October/ January Ongoing program data analysis and documentation, including (but not an exhaustive list): SLOs (IO, GELO, SSO, PLO, CLO) Success and equity data Prioritization for full-time faculty is completed by the Joint Council (Academic Senate Council and Deans Council).
+Prioritization for new classified staff is completed by the Fiscal Planning Labor Market data (CTE programs) Committee.
+Program Plan Evaluation meetings are held, with each program being evaluated at least once during a three-year cycle.

-Months Current Year Activities Coming Year Activities 2.
+Months Current Year Activities Coming Year Activities Institution-level dataOther The appropriate Vice-Presidents, joined by the Academic Senate President, area Dean or Manager, and faculty or staff, conducts a Program Evaluation and a budget request review.
+Elements of the evaluation include: 2.
 Determine a status for each program per AP 4021: 1) No action needed 2) Strengthen the program 3) Reduce the program 4) Review for discontinuance 3.
 Discuss resource needs and fiscal impacts of the Program Plan.
-Decide when program should return for Program Plan Evaluation meeting (1 - 3 years).
+4. Decide when program should return for Program Plan Evaluation meeting (1 - 3 years).
 Should a program receive an evaluation status of "Reduce the Program" or "Review for Discontinuance," the College President shall review the findings, the accompanying Program Plan, and the recommendations emerging from the Program Plan Evaluation.
 If the College President recommends a program for discontinuance based on this review, the process for AP 4021 Program Discontinuance will be initiated.
 A summary report on the Program Plan Evaluation process, including the status of the programs reviewed, is prepared by the Vice-President for Academic Affairs.
 The Vice-President presents the document to the EdCAP Co-Chairs to agendize the document for review and acceptance.

-Months Current Year Activities Coming Year Activities Ongoing program data analysis and documentation EdCAP completes the Program Plan evaluation process by reporting the findings to the Academic Senate and Administrative Council.
-The President distributes the summary collegewide and then forwards the report to the Chancellor.
+Current Year Activities Coming Year Activities Ongoing program data analysis and EdCAP completes the Program Plan documentation evaluation process by reporting the findings to the Academic Senate and Administrative Council.
+The President distributes the summary college-wide and then forwards the report to the Chancellor.
 EdCAP reviews the ACCJC Annual Plan and Institution-Set Standards in line with the data reported by the Program Plans.
 Prioritization for technology and facilities requests is completed by F/TCAP.
-Jointly EdCAP and Fiscal Planning review the recommendations for all resource prioritizations extracted from the Program Plans for alignment with the College Strategic Plan and forward recommendations to the College President.
+Jointly EdCAP and Fiscal Planning review the recommendations for all resource prioritizations extracted from the Program Plans for alignment with the College Strategic Plan and forward recommendations to College President.
 EdCAP reviews and revises as necessary the template and process for the coming year Program Plans.
 EdCAP presents template and process changes, if any, to Academic Senate for review.
 Final recommendations for changes, if any, are made to the President for next implementation cycle.
+Ongoing program data analysis and